RhysTribolet/academic_website/content/post/Introduction/_index.md

 summary: What is the purpose and why it might be interesting
 authors:
 - admin
-- Rhys Tribolt
+- Rhys Tribolet
 tags:
-- Academic
+- Skill acquisition
 categories:
 - Skill acquisition
 - Analysis